djapexlo/Manga-Tutorials-for-Creators/README.md

  * how to typeset
  * and many more!

+Some of these are my own ideas, but the most are from books and tutorials online which I've gathered over the years.

+I often struggled and dreamed of a website that would unite all that knowledge into one place, just for Manga/Comic book artists!
+And since no one wants to do it, I will attempt to do it myself. 😊

-Hope you have fun, and i can't wait to read your works :D
+Hope you have fun, and i can't wait to read your works 😁